aramaswami/PyBer_Analysis/README.md

 ![Fares_summary](analysis/Fig10.png)

 The data clearly show the following:
+- The chart shows that fare totals vary but are within certain ranges over the weeks for which we analyzed the data.
+The variability is much higher for rural areas, compared with urban and suburban, as we discuss below.
 -	Rural fare totals are much smaller weekly, amounting to $230 on average.
 However, they are a lot more variable with a std deviation of almost $114 (or 50% of the mean).
 -	Urban weekly fare totals average about $2160 (almost 10x of rural areas) and are also much less variable with a std dev of just $222, or around 10%.
 -	Suburban cities are also much smaller than urban cities in their profile, with average weekly fares of $1040 (around half of urban cities) but their variability is similar at $171 or about 15% of average fares.